The Problem We Wanted to Solve

 What We Learned

 3. The ratchet prevents regression.
-Without the ratchet mechanism (portfolio score must not decrease), the system would be free to make changes that look good locally but hurt globally.
-The ratchet forces every change to be net-positive across the entire portfolio.
-It is a simple constraint that prevents a huge category of mistakes.
+Without the ratchet mechanism, the system would be free to make changes that look good locally but hurt globally.

 4. Git as memory is underrated.
 When an agent starts its work, it reads git log.
 It sees what was tried before.
 It sees what worked.
-This is not just version control — it is institutional memory.
-The system learns from its own history without needing a separate database or knowledge management tool.
+This is institutional memory without needing a separate database.

 The Sites We Built